 - Networking: one of the best ways to engage with your attendees

 - Preparing for the after-event - feedback and next steps

-The relevance between the proposed contents and your audiences
+The relevance of the proposed contents to your audiences

 Just as a whole is the sum of its parts, your potential audience is the sum of several smaller audiences (called segments).

 These segments focus on different topics (and even, more specifically, on different subjects within those topics).
-During your events, whether they are physical or 100% virtual, keep always in mind the relation between your content and the audience.
+During your events, whether they are physical or 100% virtual, always keep in mind the relationship between your content and the audience.